colinmsaunders/roshambolo/README.md

 `opponent_id` identifies your opponent.
 Return 1 for rock, 2 for paper, or 3 for scissors.

-You will also be called to observe all results, even for games you aren't playing in:
+You will also be called to observe all results, even for games in which you are not a participant:

     def observe(my_id, a_id, b_id, a_play, b_play,
                 result, a_score, b_score)